Asaad47/BioAlgos-Assignment1/README.md

   0 sequences unclassified (0.00%)
 ```

-Running the following command to generate the species abundance summary:
+- Run the following command to generate the species abundance summary:
 ```bash
 for file in seq_reads/*_report.txt; do echo "=== Species Abundance Summary for $file ==="